ejholmes/ejholmes.github.io/_posts/2026-02-28-mcp-is-dead-long-live-the-cli.md

 ## So when does MCP make sense?

 I'm not saying MCP is completely useless.
 If a tool genuinely has no CLI equivalent, or if you need stateful multi-turn interactions with a service, MCP might be the right call.
+I still use plenty in my day-to-day, when it's the only option.

+I might even argue there's some value in having a standardized interface, and that there are probably usecases where it makes more sense than a CLI.

 But for the vast majority of work, the CLI is simpler, faster to debug, and more reliable.